Laragear/EmailLogin/README.md

 Once the Login Email is sent to the user, the `LoginByEmailRequest` won't be able to block the authentication procedure since it does not check for anything more than a valid Email Login intent.

-For example, if a user is banned after the login email is received, it will still be able to authenticate.
+For example, if a user is banned _after_ the login email is sent, the user will still be able to authenticate.

 To avoid this, extend the `LoginByEmailRequest` and modify the `login()` method to add further checks on a manually retrieved user.
 Then use this new class on your login controller of choice.